cilium/cilium/Documentation/operations/upgrade.rst

   removed in future release.
 The devices and the addresses Cilium considers the node's addresses can be inspected with the ``cilium-dbg statedb devices`` and ``cilium-dbg statedb node-addresses`` commands.
+* Service connections that use ``Direct-Server-Return`` and were established prior to Cilium v1.13.3 will be disrupted, and need to be re-established.

 Removed Options
 ~~~~~~~~~~~~~~~